TechTweedie/techtweedie.github.io/content/posts/Build-a-Basic-PCF-field-Control/index.md

 ---
-title: Build a Basic PCF Field Control
+title: "Build a Basic PCF Field Control"
-description: How to build a basic PCF control and deploy it to a Model Driven App
-slug: Build-a-Basic-PCF-field-Control
-image: hugo-logo-wide.svg
+description: "Want to get started using the Power Apps Component Framework (PCF), would you like to start building controls.
+In this blog post we are going to step through the process to building your first component."
 tags: ["How to"]
 categories: ["Power Platform Developer"]
 date: 2024-06-16T19:32:41+01:00